 What is the National Cycle Route?

-The National Cycle Route scheme is a scheme in which the national government designates routes that meet certain standards from both tangible and intangible perspectives, and market them in Japan and overseas as world-class cycling routes that showcase Japan.
-The objective of the scheme is to revitalize regional areas by strongly promoting cycling tourism.
-This will be done by creating new tourism value in Japan from excellent tourism resources, bringing together various approaches such as riding environments, rest and accommodation functions, and dissemination of information.
+The National Cycle Route is a system for the promotion of cycle tourism in which the national government designates routes that meet certain criteria for both software and hardware and publicizes them in Japan and overseas as world-class cycling routes that represent Japan to create new tourism value and contribute to local development through the promotion of cycle tourism that links excellent tourism resources with cycling environments, rest and accommodation functions, information dissemination, and other various efforts.

 National Cycle Route